-Allison Forsythe is a junior Accounting, Finance and Sustainability triple major with a love for the environment.
+Allison Forsythe is a senior Accounting, Finance and Sustainability triple major with a love for the environment.
 Her goal is to create environmental change inside corporations and their supply chains to create large impacts on the rest of the world.

 Archer K Hill II is an Environmental Science graduate student from Bermuda.
 He has an undergraduate degree in International Studies and Geography and a first master’s in International Relations.
 He is interested in many things—especially the human implications of climate change.
 After Miami he hopes to work in journalism.